okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/pwd-optional-sign-in-email/main/index.md

 <ApiLifecycle access="ie" /><br>

-Enable an email-only sign-in flow in your application using the Embedded SDK.
+Enable an email-only sign-in flow in your application using the embedded SDK.

 **Learning outcomes**

-* Configure your Okta org to enable user sign-in without a password.
+* Configure your Okta org to enable a user to sign in without a password.
 * Integrate a password-optional sign-in flow into an application based on an embedded SDK.

 **What you need**